Auto Body Rust Repair And Removal

 Rust Damage Assessment

-Before determining the fix to the damaged area of your car, we assess the extent of the corrosion damage.
-There are two basic types of rust damage commonly encountered on a car’s body: outside surface rust and inside rust-out.
-When we consider repair work on rusted panels, we first evaluate the extent of the rust.
+First, we determine the best fix to the damaged area of your car, we assess the extent of the corrosion damage.
+There are two basic types of body rot damage commonly encountered on a car’s body: outside surface corrision and inside rust-out.

 Outside Surface Rust

-Outside surface rust begins from the outside of a panel.
+Outside surface corrosion begins from the outside of a panel.
 It usually starts in areas where paint is chipped and scratched or where moldings and accessories are attached.
-Surface rust is more easily detected and repaired than rust that begins on the inside of a panel.
+Surface rot is more easily detected and repaired than corrision that begins on the inside of a panel.

 Rust Removal and Repair Methods

-There are several methods used to remove surface rust.
-The repair technique used depends on the extent of the rust damage.
+Finally, once we determine the type of corrision, we are able to apply the fix.
+There are several methods used to remove surface corrosion.
+The repair technique used depends on the extent of the rot damage.

 - Chemical rust removers